Invicticus/sauce-demo-TA/README.md

 - Install the required packages by running the command pip install -r requirements.txt.
 - Download the appropriate webdriver for your browser and place it in the same directory as the script.
 - Run the script by running the command python test_script.py.
+- Included in the repository is a HTML report based on the execution of the test cases.
+To run your own report, from the command line type pytest --html=reports/report.html

 Note: The script assumes that the webdriver is named chromedriver and is for the Chrome browser.
 If you are using a different browser or a different webdriver, you will need to modify the script accordingly.